TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: New measurements and uncertainties

-As a consistency test of our error estimates, we compare the stellar velocity dispersion obtained for 11 systems that have multiple spectra with sufficient resolution.
-The fiducial spectrum is the one with the highest SNR.
-The other spectra may have significantly lower SNR and may cover wavelength ranges differing by 500-1000 \AA\ from their fiducial counterpart.
-The difference in the SNR quality of the spectra is reflected in the random uncertainties listed in Table~\ref{table:veldis_measurements}.
-The comparison is shown in Figure~\ref{fig:multiplesp}, with the error bars representing the sum in quadrature of the random and systematic errors.
-The sample average of the ratio is $<\frac{\sigma_{\mathrm{high\ SNR}}}{\sigma_{\mathrm{low\ SNR}}} -1> = -0.11\pm 2.70$ \%.
-Repeated measurements with higher SNRs are needed to carry out an even more stringent test of systematics across different instrumental setups.
+As a consistency test of our error estimates, we compared the stellar velocity dispersion obtained for 11 systems that have multiple spectra with a sufficiently high resolution.
+The fiducial spectrum was the spectrum with the highest S/N. The other spectra may have significantly lower S/N and may cover wavelength ranges differing by 500-1000 \AA\ from their fiducial counterpart.
+The difference in the S/N quality of the spectra is reflected in the random uncertainties listed in Table~\ref{table:veldis_measurements}.
+The comparison is shown in Fig.~\ref{fig:multiplesp}, where the error bars represent the sum in quadrature of the random and systematic errors.
+The sample average of the ratio is $<\frac{\sigma_{\mathrm{high\ S/N}}}{\sigma_{\mathrm{low\ S/N}}} -1> = -0.11\pm 2.70$ \%.
+Repeated measurements with higher S/Ns are needed to carry out an even more stringent test of the systematics for different instrumental setups.